-The shrinking of transistor sizes has enabled the remarkable growth in the number of cores that can be integrated within a single chip (called Chip Multiprocessors (CMPs)).
-As the number of cores continue to scale and conventional on-chip bus-based communications approach their limits, architects were urged to consider other scalable communication strategies.
+S transistor technology scales down to the sub-nano-A meter region, integrated circuit (IC) designs are moving towards chip multiprocessors (CMPs), integrating hundreds of smaller processing elements or cores on a single chip.
+As the number of cores continue to scale and conventional on-chip bus-based communications approach their limits, architects were driven to consider other scalable communication strategies.
 Network-on-Chips (NoCs) have emerged as the de facto communication paradigm by offering scalability through a modular design [1], [2].
 In NoCs, segments of links are connected via routers in order to overcome global wire delays and scalability requirements.
 However, the combination of links and routers incur a power and area expense which adversely affects NoC performance.
 Extensive power optimization techniques have been used to mitigate the NoC power consumption.
-The NoC of Intel's 80-core TeraFlops chip [3] consumes 28% of the total tile power using simple cores, whereas the NoC in the more recent Intel 48-core SCC [4] consumes 10% of the tile power using regular cores.
-Power optimizations of the NoC fabric is a critical piece of the puzzle to sustain and continue the drastic growth in CMP performance.
+The NoC of Intel's 80-core TeraFlops chip [3] consumes 28 percent of the total tile power using simple cores, whereas the NoC in the more recent Intel 48-core SCC [4] consumes 10 percent